 Size: Dense mounding habit, 9-24 inches tall and 10-24 inches wide

 Color: Foliage is lime green with a distinct burgundy edge, white flowers

-Shiny round lime-green leaves on stout trunks become tinged with burgundy when given enough light.
+Shiny, lime-green, round-shaped leaves on stout trunks become tinged with burgundy when given enough light.
 ‘Baby Jade’ can be kept to a smaller size and is a good choice for bonsai.
-Display on a small tabletop, shelf or in a miniature garden.

 Silver Dollar Jade, Silver Jade Plant